 - Integrable Systems seminar organiser

 One of my areas of focus is the study of the effect of boundaries and/or defects/impurities on the structure of these models and generalisations to more complicated graph structures.
 I have developed a scheme to formulate the inverse scattering method for integrable PDEs on (star) graphs.
-I am also developing a new area aiming at describing integrability purely within the Lagrangian formalism: Lagrangian multiforms theory.
+More recently, I have been concentrating on an emerging topic aiming at describing integrability purely within the Lagrangian formalism: Lagrangian multiforms theory.
 A strong motivation in the (near) future is to quantize integrable field theory using Feynman’s path integral and Lagrangian multiforms.

 - Editor for the Proceedings of the Royal Society A

 Research groups and institutes